Back 2 Work Lunch Ideas

 When I worked in NYC full-time as an advertising executive, I always brought my own lunch.
 Taking lunch to work wasn’t just a health choice, but a financial one as well.
 Lunch in NYC can run anywhere from $8-15 per day.
 Multiply that times 5 for 4 weeks, and that $160-300 per month is money I’d rather spend on shoes or yoga pants.

-Make a commitment with your Significant Other to start bringing lunch a few times a week to work.
+Make a commitment to start bringing lunch a few times a week to work.
 Start small with 2 or 3 days if you’re not used to bringing lunch.
 You can take turns making lunch for each other, or make lunch together the night before or the next morning.
 Create a reward system to keep each other motivated to bring lunch, and treat yourselves to something nice with the money you’ll save.

 Reduce the Excuses